Chinese Lemon Chicken

 1/2 cup all-purpose flour mixed with 1/2 teaspoon salt

 1 egg, lightly beaten

 1 ½ - 2 cups panko bread crumbs

 4 tablespoons Lemon Olive Oil

+Prepare the sauce as follows.
 In a small bowl, combine the broth, lemon juice, sherry, Lemon Balsamic Vinegar and salt or soy sauce, and set aside.
-In a separate cup, combine the arrowroot and water and set aside.
-In a small pot, combine the Lemon Olive Oil and ginger and stir-fry over medium heat just until the scent begins to be noticeable, about 30 seconds.
+In a separate cup, combine the arrowroot (or cornstarch) and water and set aside.
+In a small pot, combine 1 teaspoon Lemon Olive Oil and ginger. and stir-fry over medium heat just until the scent begins to be noticeable, about 30 seconds.
 Immediately add in the sauce and bring to a simmer.
 Stir the arrowroot and water and pour into the sauce.
 Stir until the sauce thickens, about 1 minute.
 (If using cornstarch, be sure to let the sauce simmer at least 1 minute to get rid of any starchy taste.)
 Remove the sauce from the heat.

-Place the flour, egg and bread crumbs in 3 separate shallow dishes.
+Place the flour, egg and panko crumbs in 3 separate shallow dishes.
 Dredge the chicken first in the flour, then the egg and then the crumbs.
-Heat the oil over medium to medium high heat.
+Heat 4 tablespoons Lemon Oil over medium to medium high heat.
 Place the chicken in the pan and cook on each side until golden brown and cooked through.
 Remove to a serving plate and pour on as much sauce as you like.
 Serve with rice and stir-fried vegetables.

 *Arrowroot is a thickener that gives body and a glossy shine to sauces.
 Unlike cornstarch, it doesn't need to be cooked -- just heat until it thickens.
 It can be substituted for cornstarch in everything except dishes with dairy.